 Any patient diagnosed with BIA-ALCL should have a PET-CT to exclude regional or systemic spread.
 If an abnormal lymph node is found in the axilla it is recommended that it be excised whole for histology at the time of surgery, as fine needle aspiration cytology is inaccurate.

 Vigilance is required especially where a late peri-prosthetic seroma occurs, as early treatment with complete capsulectomy (my preferred technique here is the total en-bloc capsulectomy) and implant removal is associated with an excellent prognosis based on follow up data we have to date.
 There is a need to provide patients with adequate information, and a discussion of BIA-ALCL must be included as part of the consent process and documented in the patient’s medical record where an implant is being used as part of reconstruction or cosmetic breast surgery.
 Implants available in the UK are still regarded as accebtably safe for use in augmentation and reconstruction operations and the MHRA does not suggest a change in practice with the current data available.

-For most patients the disease is confined to the capsule and will be classified as Stage I disease according to the new, as yet un-adopted classification by Clemens et al. Treatment will include complete capsulectomy and implant removal alone, and for Stage 1 disease adjuvant treatment is often not required.
+For most patients the disease is confined to the inner capsule and will be classified as Stage I disease according to the new, classification by Clemens et al. Treatment will include complete capsulectomy and implant removal alone, and for Stage 1 disease adjuvant treatment is often not required.
 More extensive disease or recurrence after initial treatment by capsulectomy mandates further intervention that is often more aggressive because this creates a risk of spread and dying from ALCL.
 You would often need chemotherapy in this context.
 Survival with more advanced presentations would not always occur despite aggressive intervention.

 Reporting cases of BIA-ALCL